jarondlk/jaronchai-blog/pages/about.markdown

 - 2021: started my bachelor degree + start doing teaching assistant
 - 2022: started to do research part-time
 - 2023: started interning at IBM as a Data Engineer
-- 2024: completed my bachelor degree with 1st class honor
+- 2024: graduated with a bachelor degree with 1st class honor and medal
 - 2024 Q1: started working in IBM full-time as a Data Engineer
 - 2024 Q2: granted MEXT full ride scholarship for masters degree
 - 2024 Q4: left IBM and moved to Sendai, Japan for my masters at Tohoku University